 You’ll be able to break it down and see who’s reading your stuff and be able to adjust your style appropriately.

-On the flip side, if your niche is, “overcoming the challenges of low testosterone”, you’re probably going to be focusing on middle-aged men who have low energy, little to no sex drives, weight loss challenges, etc. While you may have a few wives who come to your page to help their stubborn husbands out, it probably won’t be your core audience and it probably won’t be the norm.
+On the flip side, if your niche is, “dealing with the challenges of low testosterone”, you’re probably going to be focusing on middle-aged men who have low energy, little to no sex drives, weight loss challenges, etc. While you may have a few wives who come to your page to help their stubborn husbands out, it probably won’t be your core audience and it probably won’t be the norm.

-Obviously, not every niche will be this easy to identify the target audience.
+Not every niche will be this easy to identify the target audience.
 But I’m trying to get you thinking about your own niche and who will most likely be interested in reading it.

 Some niches will have specific age targets.
 Some will be a draw for baby boomers while others will draw in the millennials.

-That doesn’t mean I ignore the men when it comes to writing out content because as you can also see, people who tend to enjoy the content on my page, or my “fans”, are mostly men between the ages of 25-54.
+That doesn’t mean I ignore the men when it comes to writing out content because as you can also see, people who tend to enjoy the content on that page, or my “fans”, are mostly men between the ages of 25-54.

 This will naturally shift over the course of time so check in on it on a regular basis.